 (1) If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, CAFR, upon petition by the appointee, will review the allegations and report to the President.

-(2) If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Associate Dean of the Faculty (faculty affairs) may review the evaluation.
+(2) If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the designated Associate Dean of the Faculty (faculty affairs) may review the evaluation.

-2. Reappointment of Librarians
+2. Reappointment of Non-Tenure-Track Faculty